 NDIS Support & Specialist Support Coordination

-Ark Support Coordination are the WA experts in helping participants navigate the complex world of the NDIS.
+The team at Ark Support Coordination are experts in helping participants navigate the complex world of the National Disability Insurance Scheme (NDIS) through support and specialist support coordination in Perth and Western Australia.

-Our service delivery model has been developed with and by parents of children and adults with complex disabilities.
-We consult regularly with all stakeholders to help us understand what families expect and need from an NDIS support coordinator, and have tailored our service to deliver on this.
+Through the use of a strong service delivery model that has been developed with and by parents of children and adults with complex disabilities, Ark Support Coordination consults regularly with all stakeholders to understand what families expect and need from an NDIS support coordinator.
+As a result, Ark is equipped with a tailored service that enriches the lives of NDIS participants.

 Organising your NDIS plan